hinter-net/hinter-docs/docs/hinter-net/quickstart.md

     - Go back to the main menu of the helper tool.
     - Select the "Sync reports" option.

-    This command scans your draft, prepares it, and hands it off to hinter-core, which sends it to your peer.
+    This command detects your draft, prepares it by removing its frontmatter (the header enclosed by `---`), and hands it off to hinter-core, which sends it to your peer.
     That's it!

 ## What's Next?

-You've successfully set up your Hinter Net node and exchanged your first piece of intelligence!
+You've successfully set up your node and exchanged your first piece of intelligence!

 To dive deeper, check out the user guides: